 Jing Shu sighed quietly and sank back into thought.
 One of her biggest headaches right now was… money.
 Not only was she broke, she actually owed the government several million.

-Who would've thought that someone who ran a factory of thousands, managed a waste station, and had multiple side businesses could still end up deep in debt?
-Jing Shu hadn't expected it either.
+Who would have thought that someone who ran a factory of thousands, managed a waste station, and had multiple side businesses could still end up deep in debt?
+She hadn't expected it either.
 Just when everything was finally running smoothly, she somehow owed even more.

 It was a bitter kind of irony.
-The Red Nematode factory had finally started turning a profit, but she'd had to pour everything back into reinforcing it against mudslides.
-To expand storage capacity for Red Nematodes, she'd enlarged the factory again, taking on another series of construction projects.
-She'd bought huge boulders and materials from Qian Duoduo, transforming the place into a fully enclosed and fortified facility.
+The Red Nematode factory had finally started turning a profit, but she had had to pour everything back into reinforcing it against mudslides.
+To expand storage capacity for Red Nematodes, she had enlarged the factory again, taking on another series of heavy construction projects.
+She had bought huge boulders and fortified materials from Qian Duoduo, transforming the place into a fully enclosed and fortified facility.

-Both the government and Qian Duoduo understood why she'd gone that far.
-As the factory grew, it drew attention.
-Before long, a group of fugitives had come to rob it, the same kind she'd seen before—armed with guns, Molotovs, black powder, and makeshift bows.
+Both the government and Qian Duoduo understood why she had gone that far.
+As the factory grew, it drew unwanted attention.
+Before long, a group of fugitives had come to rob it, the same kind she had seen before; armed with guns, Molotovs, black powder, and makeshift bows.
 They drove pickup trucks loaded with empty crates, clearly planning to haul off tons of goods.

 A single Red Nematode Patty wasn't worth much, but several truckloads were a fortune.

-Thankfully, Jing Shu's factory had been prepared.
-The guards were well-armed, and with high bounties offered, they managed to hold the place.
+Thankfully, the factory had been prepared.
+The guards were well-armed, and with high bounties offered for protection, they managed to hold the place.
 The attackers fled after losing several men.
-The factory's losses were small, but the incident was a wake-up call—and the perfect excuse to further militarize her operations.
+The factory's losses were small, but the incident was a wake-up call; it was the perfect excuse to further militarize her operations.

 "Those people were hiding among us.
 The bodies we found all had IDs, but none of them were connected."

-"They were living double lives—ordinary on the surface, but organized in secret."
+"They were living double lives, appearing ordinary on the surface but organized in secret."

-"They're nearly impossible to catch.
-Even tracking them's hard.
+"They are nearly impossible to catch.
+Even tracking them is hard.
 With the satellite and surveillance systems shut down to conserve power for the artificial sun, and no data on them anywhere, once they vanish, it's like searching for a needle in the ocean."

-That was the report Heng Jin gave her after investigating, but Jing Shu refused to give up.
+That was the report Heng Jin gave her after investigating, but she refused to give up.
 Those people would be back, especially once the world ran out of food and people turned desperate.

-When she'd founded the factory, she'd already expected this.
+When she had founded the factory, she had already expected this.
 A bug-patty factory might look ordinary, but sooner or later, someone would get greedy.
-That's why she'd been preparing for everything.
+That is why she had been preparing for everything.

-If the first few years of the apocalypse had struck like violent storms—terrifying and sudden—then the disasters of the fourth year came quietly, like spring rain soaking into the earth, unnoticed until it was too late.
+If the first few years of the apocalypse had struck like violent storms that were terrifying and sudden, then the disasters of the fourth year came quietly.
+They were like spring rain soaking into the earth, unnoticed until it was too late.

 And by the time you realized something was wrong, it was already over.